UniversalDependencies/UD_Munduruku-TuDeT/README.md

 # Introduction

 UD_Munduruku-TuDeT is a collection of annotated sentences in Mundurukú.
-Together with [UD_Akuntsu-TuDeT](https://github.com/UniversalDependencies/UD_Akuntsu-TuDeT) and [UD_Tupinamba-TuDeT](https://github.com/UniversalDependencies/UD_Tupinamba-TuDeT), UD_Munduruku-TuDeT is part of the [TuLaR](https://tular.org) project.
+It is part of [TuLaR](https://tular.clld.org), Tupían Language Resources, which contains other languages -- see [TuDeT](https://tular.clld.org/contributions/tudet).
 The sentences are being annotated by Fabrício Ferraz Gerardi and Eva Huber.

 ## Text sources